-The Boston Athenæum happily welcomes academic groups visit the library and to use the institution’s special collections for instructional purposes.
-Academic group visits cost $5 per person.
+The Boston Athenæum happily welcomes academic groups to the library and to use the institution’s special collections for instructional purposes.
+Academic group visits cost

-Our curatorial team is pleased to facilitate use of special collections materials for instructors to teach classes on-site at the Boston Athenæum.
-Unlike libraries and museums affiliated with colleges and universities, the Boston Athenæum does not have a dedicated staff of instructors, therefore classes must be taught by the organizing teacher or professor with guidance from the Athenæum’s curatorial and library staff.
+Our special collections team is pleased to facilitate use of materials for instructors to teach classes on-site at the Boston Athenæum.
+Because the Athenæum does not have a dedicated staff of instructors, the organizing teacher or professor must teach the class with guidance from the Athenæum’s staff.

 Adherence to the following guidelines will help ensure that academic groups have a successful experience at the Boston Athenæum: